 Is This the End of the Road for Guest Posting?

 Well, the issue tends to be a bit complicated.
 In 2014, the practice is not expected to yield expected results.
 Often, we come across numerous instances where guest blogging seems like a spamming activity.
-A few years back, guest blogging was something honourable, and certain to augment your reach by leaps and bounds.
+A few years back, guest blogging was something honorable, and certain to augment your reach by leaps and bounds.
 But, we are in 2014.
-The present scenario calls for cautious and quality-oriented approach.
+The present scenario calls for a cautious and quality-oriented approach.
 So, guest blogging is far from being dead.

 There is no dearth of reasons to pursue guest posting.
 Some reasons include exposure, branding, and many more.
 These reasons have always prevailed, and will definitely to do so in the near future.
 However, it is advisable for SEO experts to stay away from low-quality or spam sites.
 Matt Cutts has talked about guest blogging in a must watch video; there it is quite clear that Google is plainly against spamming.
 Here, it implies low quality or spin blogs that is certain to disappoint readers.
 You should be aware of the distinction between spam guest blogging and high-quality guest posts.

 There are several services offering improvement in page rank with paid guest blogging services.
 Cutts is quick to point out that such steps clearly breach the guidelines of Google.
 Sadly, many site owners still don’t understand the negative influence of such practices on their business.
 Remember that quality content has worked well in the past, and it will continue to do so in the future.
-Even multiple authors’ sites with high quality content are certain to survive in the long run.
+Even multiple authors’ sites with high-quality content are certain to survive in the long run.
 If your site is playing host to a guest blog, and you are uncertain about the quality, no follow them without any further delay.

-Links from Low quality Forum Posts:
+Links from Low-quality Forum Posts:

 In a similar fashion, Forums are susceptible to links abuse as well.
 It can be easily claimed that such places are great places to promote your business or site.
 You should participate in the discussion, but, do not visit these for merely augmenting sales.
 Interestingly, the provision of quality makes an attendance in this segment as well.